Good Sleep Habits

 1. Try to give yourself the opportunity to sleep for 7-9 hours per night.
 If you go to bed too late or have to get up too early you won’t be physically able to get enough sleep.
 Guidelines suggest that people 18-65 should aim to get between 7 and 9 hours’ sleep per night.
 If you find yourself staying up later than you planned watching Netflix or scrolling on your phone, you might want to set a bedtime reminder to remind you to go to bed.
 Don’t get too fixated on the 7-9 hours number.
 There are people who are perfectly happy and healthy getting slightly less or needing slightly more sleep.
 If you are giving yourself plenty of opportunity to sleep, and sleeping well, then you are doing a great job.

-2. Make sure that your bed and bedroom are a pleasant place to be.
+2. Make sure that your luxury bed and bedroom are a pleasant place to be.
 If your mattress is not supportive enough for your body, or is too old or too firm, then you may struggle to sleep well.
 Also, having a pillow that is not right for your sleeping style can make it harder to get a good night’s sleep.
-You can look at the online beds, mattresses and pillows here at And So To Bed to find inspiration.
+You can look at our quality beds, mattresses and pillows here at And So To Bed to find inspiration.
 The National Bed Foundation suggest that you should replace your mattress every 7 years.
 How old is your mattress?
 Did you buy it before 2014?
 If so, perhaps start the New Year by updating your old mattress.

 3. Keep your bedroom for sleep only.
 Try not to take your work to bed or check your emails on your phone.
 It is very tempting to check your phone right before bed, but all that will do is to fill your head with anxiety about things you have to do for work.
 Also, try not to do any work in bed so that your bed doesn’t make your brain think about work instead of sleep.
 If you must work in your bedroom (because your house is now your office as well as your home!), try to do that at a desk instead of actually in the bed itself.